aditiiii-jain/Excel--Sales-Analytics/README.md

-🔍 Project Overview
+**🔍 Project Overview**

-AtliQ Hardware is a leading company which supplies products such as computer hardware and peripherals to clients across the world.
-I was tasked with producing sales and financial reports to assess AtliQ Hardware's market performance across 2019, 2020, and 2021.
+AtliQ Hardware is a leading company that supplies products such as computer hardware and peripherals to clients worldwide.
+I was tasked with producing sales reports to assess AtliQ Hardware's market performance across 2019, 2020, and 2021.
 Here's the breakdown:

-📈 Sales Analytics
+**📈 Sales Analytics**

 • Thorough Analysis: Conducted an in-depth examination of net sales performance, exploring various dimensions like year, customer, market, product, growth, and division.